LLB – Chancellor College, University of Malawi

 BSc International Studies – Open University

 Kumvana Mlumbe is a lawyer for good in Malawi, where she does wonderful things as General Counsel for human rights organisation WOLREC – the Women’s Legal Resources Centre.
 Malawi has one of the world’s highest poverty rates, with a worrying level of child marriage and gender-based violence.
-WOLREC was founded by Maggie Kathewera Banda, a women’s rights pioneer in Malawi.
-The organisation offers legal advice and representation to women who wouldn’t otherwise have access to justice.
+WOLREC was founded by Maggie Kathewera Banda, a women’s rights pioneer in Malawi, and offers legal advice and representation to women who wouldn’t otherwise have access to justice.
 The NGO also supports a number of projects aimed at the social, economic and political empowerment of women, including encouraging women into positions of leadership.

 “I was exposed to extreme cases of injustice towards women, especially those without legal representation.”